SQL Advanced Notebook

 GROUP BY station_code;

--- use it like a regular table
+-- use it like a normal table

 SELECT mt.station_name, t.total_revenue